VictorSK/wp-workshop/README.md

-# WP Workshop
+# Seamlessly manage your WordPress site development with WP Workshop

-WP Workshop is a collection of utilities I use to make local WordPress theme development easier, leveraging the power of Docker for container virtualization, and Ruby Gems for Sass/SCSS compiling.
+WP Workshop is a collection of utilities I use to make local WordPress theme development, deployment, and maintenance easier, leveraging the power of Docker for container virtualization, and Ruby Gems for Sass/SCSS compiling.
 Crafted to be simple, straightforward, and easy to customize.

 Please use [GitHub Issues](https://github.com/VictorSK/wp-workshop/issues) to report bugs.